mdnajimahmed/LocalSystem/istio/2.traffic-management/note.md

 - kubectl get svc istio-ingressgateway  -n istio-system -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 - curl -H "Host: payment-service.cloud" 34.87.168.112
 - kubectl apply -f /Users/mdnajimahmed/Documents/LocalSystem/istio/2.traffic-management/debug.yml
-- kubectl exec -it busybox -- /bin/sh
+- kubectl exec -it mole -- /bin/sh
 - add `34.87.168.112 payment-service.cloud` to /etc/hosts file and hit payment-service.cloud few times to see it returns both blue and green!

 - This gateway configuration lets HTTPS traffic from ext-host.example.com into the mesh on port 443, but doesn’t specify any routing for the traffic.